ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The server does not expose `RateLimit-Remaining` values, but resets the limit counter every second.

-It communicates to the client the limit of 10 request per second always returning the couple `RateLimit-Limit` and `RateLimit-Reset`.
+It communicates to the client the limit of 10 quota-units per second always returning the couple `RateLimit-Limit` and `RateLimit-Reset`.

 ~~~